How Does Pet Insurance Work?

 3. File a claim.
 A claim is a request for reimbursement.
 Most pet insurance companies allow you to submit your claim online or in an app.
 You’ll likely need to upload your receipt and your pet’s medical records from the visit.

 4. Wait for approval.
-Some claims may be approved instantly, while others can take weeks.
+Your insurer may approve your claim instantly, but some claims can take weeks.

 5. Receive reimbursement.
 Your pet insurance company will pay the agreed-upon percentage of your costs minus your remaining deductible.

-Bear in mind that while this process is the most common, some pet insurance companies offer the option to pay your vet directly.
+Keep in mind that while this is the most common process, some pet insurance companies offer the option to pay your vet directly.

 Types of pet insurance and what they cover